Struct memory::MappedPages

 If the given offset

-is not within this range of Page
+is not within this range of pages, this returns None

 .